-Lower fat content and exercise for the diet of adolescentsJanuary 8th, 2014 in Health /
+Lower fat content and exercise for the diet of adolescentsJanuary 8, 2014 in Medicine & Health / Health

 The prevalence of excess weight and obesity among adolescents and, as a result, the concomitant problems, has increased considerably in recent years.
 A study by the UPV/EHU has confirmed that, irrespective of the total calories consumed and the physical activity done, an excessive proportion of fat in the diet leads to a greater accumulation of fat in the abdomen.
 The study has been published in the prestigious journal Clinical Nutrition and is part of the HELENA study funded by the European Commission.

 "Until now it was thought that even with an unbalanced diet, you somehow compensated for it if you got plenty of physical exercise.
 In this study we have shown that this is not the case," explained Idoia Labayen, PhD holder in Biology and Tenured Lecturer in Nutrition and Food Science at the UPV/EHU's Faculty of Pharmacy and lead researcher in the study.